Client: Diageo Scotland

 Structural steelwork commenced in October that year and concluded in Feb 2013, during which time over 24,000

 individual pieces of steelwork weighing more than 1,100 tonnes were erected and connected.
-Thereafter, more than 13 acres of roof and wall cladding were installed to the
+After that, more than 13 acres of roof and wall cladding was installed to the

 envelopes of the structures.

 Over 180,000 individual concrete blocks were laid to complete the separating walls.
 Each of the 24 walls at approximately 800 m2 took an average one week to construct.
 20,000 further concrete blocks and 95,500 facing bricks formed the perimeter walls and valve rooms.